When pods burst open the seeds are ready to eat

 Processing [red elder] berries follow[ed] operational steps including de-seeding, de-stemming, and mashing to a paste that was then eaten as a food, dried into cakes, or mixed with oil for storage (Grumet 1975: 299).
 Seeds of red elderberry have high levels of toxic cyanide producing glycosides and were removed after cooking or during consumption (Pojar and Mackinnon 1994: 70; Losey et al. 2003: 696, 701; Turner 1995: 14).

-Three other authors say the Indians processed out the seeds before eating the cooked fruit, or spit the seeds out AND drank water to rinse the seeds out of their mouth AND drank more water than usual if they swallowed seeds.
+Three other authors say the Natives processed out the seeds before eating the cooked fruit, or spit the seeds out AND drank water to rinse the seeds out of their mouth AND drank more water than usual if they swallowed seeds.
 They also did not eat red elderberry “cakes” in the morning saying it created stomach ache.
 They waited until midday or later to eat them.
 And, if they ate non-ripe and or raw red elderberries they ate salmon afterwards, believing that prevented stomach aches.
 If this is all accurate, it suggests that ripe, cooked, seedless red elderberries are edible.
 The seeds contain cyanide-producing glycosides which in the gut change to hydrogen cyanide.
 This can cause upset stomach, diarrhea and vomiting.
 In large doses it can be lethal.
 You are on your own now, proceed with caution.
 Find a local expert through the Native Plant Society and ask about your local red elderberries.

 Now, as if that is not enough know there is a “white” elderberry found in Australia.
 Its berries are white to yellow and unlike nearly all white berries they are edible.
 Botanically it is Sambucus (sam-BYOO-kus) gaudichaudiana (go-dih-shaw-dee-AY-nuh)